 A conceptual site plan prepared by RGA has been provided to our office by the client.
 Based on this plan, the subject site will be developed with two (2) new industrial buildings.
-The new buildings will be located in the western and eastern areas of the site and will have footprints of $68,825\pm$ and $94,935\pm$ ft2.
-Each of the buildings will also include a $3,750\pm$ ft2 mezzanine.
-Dockhigh doors will be constructed along portions of at least one building wall for each of the buildings.
+The new buildings will be $118,037\pm$ and $156,098\pm$ ft2 in size, and will be located in the northern and southern areas of the site, respectively.
+Dock-high doors will be constructed along a portion of the east side of each of the buildings.
 The proposed buildings are expected to be surrounded by AC pavements in the parking and drive areas, PCC pavements in the loading dock areas, and concrete flatwork and landscaped planters throughout the site.